Orlando Vacation Tips: Traveling with Autism

 Your Time At The Theme Parks

-Once you’re in Orlando, the Guests Relations personnel at the four Walt Disney World parks, Universal Orlando Resort, and SeaWorld Orlando can discuss specific accommodations with you.
+Once you’re in Orlando, the Guests Relations personnel at the four Walt Disney World parks, Universal Orlando Resort, and SeaWorld Orlando can discuss specific accommodations (vacation homes, condos or Orlando hotels) with you.
 Always visit Guest Relations as soon as you get to one of the parks.
 At Disney World you can get a Guest Assistance Card to help you enjoy the park in a way more comfortable for kids with autism.
 Let the person behind the counter know your child’s needs, limitations, and challenges to see what assistance is offered.

 You’ll also find many opportunities for tactile stimulation at the Orlando theme parks if your child has a need to touch and explore.
 They have playgrounds for children with many things to touch and explore, plus hands-on activities like coloring a custom mask at Epcot or touching and feeding animals at SeaWorld Orlando.